 Tandem Coffee + Bakery - 742 Congress St

-Want both a good cup of coffee and scrumptious baked treat on the side?
+Want both a good cup of coffee and a scrumptious baked treat on the side?
 Go no further, Tandem delivers both in their picturesque cafe converted from an old gas station.
 I have yet to get a coffee from Tandem that hasn't been Instagram-worthy.
 The line frequently goes out the door but it moves fairly quickly.
-As your waiting, make sure you check out the lineup of mouth-watering pastries.
+As you're waiting, make sure you check out the lineup of mouth-watering pastries.

 Suggestion: Try the loaded biscuit with clotted cream and jam and a mocha latte on the side.

 Bayside is a small whimsical cafe offering spectacular food.
 A visit at the wrong time like 9 AM on a Saturday and you may have to wait an hour for a seat.
 Come here if you aren't in a time crunch because the food truly is worth waiting for.
 The menu offers creative options like the chocolate waffle, lemon blueberry french toast, and lobster frittata.

 Suggestion: Try the cinnamon bun pancake.
 Even if you want to try something else, you can order this on the side and share it with the table if needed (but you might not want to).